 - Add 1 Beaten Egg- to the mixture.
 This will be a stiff dough, so…

-- In a liquid measure, add 1 1/2 teaspoons Baking Soda and 1 Tablespoon Apple Cider Vinegar to 1 cup of Whole Milk.
+- In a liquid measure, add 1 1/2 teaspoons Baking Soda, then add 1 Tablespoon Apple Cider Vinegar to 1 cup of Whole Milk.
 Mix well.

 - Add milk mixture carefully to flour/ butter/spice mixture. *Use a light hand with this step.
 Combine- Do Not Beat.